KhronosGroup/OpenCL-Guide/chapters/cmake_build-system_support.md

 # CMake Build System Support

 The Khronos OpenCL ecosystem currently dominantly uses CMake as tool of choice for build automation and unit testing.
-OpenCL has long long had facilities for building OpenCL applications long before the the Khronos-hosted OpenCL-SDK manifested.
+OpenCL has had facilities for building OpenCL applications long before the the Khronos-hosted OpenCL-SDK manifested.

 ## Dependency detection